The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 This week, the trial of Donald J. Trump begins in the U.S. Senate.
 The House of Representatives already voted on January 13 to impeach the former president, meaning that Trump bears the ignoble distinction of being the first U.S. president in history to be impeached twice.
 The articles of impeachment now reach the Senate, which must decide whether to: 1) convict the former president; and 2) bar Donald Trump from ever holding an office of public trust and honor again.

 We urge Senators to vote yes on both counts, and we invite readers to add their voices to this call for accountability.
-(You can do so now by contacting your Senators on social media at UUSC’s action page.)
 We do not make the decision to support such measures lightly.
 Impeachment, removal from office, or a permanent bar on future public service are grave sanctions that should be reserved only for the most severe misconduct.
 However, we believe that Donald Trump’s behavior in office rises to the level of the “high crimes and misdemeanors” the Constitution forbids for federal officials.
 We take this position for the following reasons, among others:

 1. Trump’s actions in his final months in office constituted a deliberate attempt to subvert a democratic election and undermine the U.S. Constitution.

 While Donald Trump’s actions on January 6 were particularly abhorrent, they were a culmination of earlier patterns of behavior that were long apparent.
 Trump’s contempt for legal norms and the rights of others was evident from his earliest racist remarks on the campaign trail in 2015, his calls for blatantly discriminatory travel bans affecting Muslim immigrants and refugees, his repeated shutdown of the asylum system, his praise of torture and police brutality, and his many other other appalling comments and actions.